 I ignored these "warnings" as did others, and I'm sure glad I did.
 And, over the past decades, it's become clear that what we learn about dogs can be extended to other species, and vice versa.

 One important aspect of the social behavior of numerous species is called dominance.
-In earlier essays I've written about the ways in which ethologists and others students of animal behavior view and define dominance and there's no reason to repeat the details here.
-For more information on comparative aspects of dominance please see "Social Dominance Is Not a Myth," "Dominance and Pseudoscience: Making Sense of Nonsense," and renowned primatologist Dr. Dario Maestripieri's outstanding essay called "Social Dominance Explained: Part I" (in which he mildly takes me to task for trying to accommodate the deniers) and many links therein.
+In earlier essays, I've written about the ways in which ethologists and other students of animal behavior view and define dominance and there's no reason to repeat the details here.
+For more information on comparative aspects of dominance, please see "Social Dominance Is Not a Myth," "Dominance and Pseudoscience: Making Sense of Nonsense," and renowned primatologist Dr. Dario Maestripieri's outstanding essay called "Social Dominance Explained: Part I" (in which he mildly takes me to task for trying to accommodate the deniers) and many links therein.

 Dominance relationships in dogs are real and can be linear

 "Our results suggest that dominance remains a robust component of domestic dog behaviour even when humans significantly reduce the potential for resource competition."
 (Rebecca Trisko and Barbara Smuts 2015)

 "Agonistic-dominance relationships in the dog group remain stable across different competitive contexts and to the behaviors considered ...
 The findings of this research contradict the notion that free-ranging dogs are 'asocial' animals and agree with other studies suggesting that long-term social bonds exist within free-ranging dog groups."
 (Simona Cafazzo, Paola Valsecchi, Roberto Bonanni, and Eugenia Natoli 2010)